Skip to content

 }

 Context propagation.
 Error wrapping.
 Return value.
-Claude got there because it read the rules, not because you corrected it again.
+The model got there because it read the rules, not because you corrected it again.

 Capturing what already exists